caleb531/sw-update-manager/README.md

-# Service Worker Update Manager
+# SW Update Manager

 *Copyright 2018 Caleb Evans*
 *Released under the MIT license*

-Service Worker Update Manager is a front-end package that allows you to detect updates to your service worker and prompt the user to update with a notification.
+SW Update Manager is a front-end package that allows you to detect updates to your service worker and prompt the user to update with a notification.

 **Please note that this project is still in active development, meaning the API is still in flux.**